h-lim-hl/projectFastBoots/README.md

 # projectFastBoots
-* Goal is to unify available open data from gov and present these data to the general public so that they can make informed decisions in planning their route around SG
+* Goal is to unify available open data from gov and present these data to the general public so that they can make informed decisions in planning activites around SG
-* additionally the weather information will allow users to see current information around them and Singapore as a whole to make proper outdoor plans.
+* Additionally the weather information will allow users to see current information around them and Singapore as a whole to make proper plans.
+* The application uses information primarily provided by SG Gov's Open Data initiative and api can be found from Data.gov.sg
+  * Certain information may not be available for free
+    * Lightning risk
+    * Cloud cover
 ## Weather info
 ## Transport info
 *   https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html#Traffic